Requirements of the WGSS Major

 Methodology courses

 Given its interdisciplinary nature, Women’s, Gender, and Sexuality Studies necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
-Each student is expected to acquire competence in at least two methodologies relevant to their own concentration and planned senior essay.
-Students are advised to take the first of these courses during their first two years and to complete the two-course methods requirement in the junior year, in preparation for the senior essay.
+Each student is expected to acquire competence in at least one methodology relevant to their own concentration and planned senior essay.
+Students are advised to take this course by the end of in the junior year, in preparation for the senior essay.
+The course may come from any department but is subject to approval by the DUS.

 Senior Requirement